dcndn4/FinTech-BC-Final-IndStudy/README.md

 ## Slots

-So there are slots as a menu item, in the left bar of each of the bots, and then there are slots *within* the intent of each bot.
-Apparently those are two different things?
-I have one or more slots within each of the intents of each bot, but the flower bot also has a slot in the left menu (different from the slots in the intent) and the reminder bot doesn't have any slots in the menu bar.
-Perplexing.
+The slots in the left bar are the more detailed constructions of the custom slots that are within the intent.

 ## Termination: